Ronald Center

 Ronald Center (2 April 1913 – 18 April 1973) was a Scottish composer.

 Biography

 Center was born in Aberdeen where he studied piano under Julian Rosetti and organ under Willan Swainson.
 In 1943 he moved to Huntly, Aberdeenshire as music master of Huntly Gordon School for a period of six years, before turning to private teaching and composition.
-He remained in Huntly for the rest of his life.
+He remained in Huntly for the rest of his life, and was conductor of the Huntly Choral Society.